alamine53/myhugowebsite/content/publications/mispricing.md

 weight: 1
 draft: false
 source: IMF Working Paper
-desc: Paper with Tim Willems on the effect of cheap borrowing relative to economic fundamentals on future growth and the occurence of fiscal crises.
+desc: Paper on mispriced debt relative to economic fundamentals and its negative effect on future growth and the occurence of fiscal crises (with Tim Willems).
 ---